 Incorporating GFP significantly enhances the tensile strength of concrete by improving its ability to resist cracking and deformation under tension.
-The fibers act as a reinforcement, bridging micro-cracks and preventing their propagation, which is a primary cause of tensile failure in conventional concrete.
-GFP distributes tensile stresses more evenly throughout the concrete matrix, reducing localized stress concentrations.
-This improvement is due to the fibers' high tensile strength and strong bonding with the cementitious material.
+The fibres act as a reinforcement, bridging micro-cracks and preventing their propagation, which is a primary cause of tensile failure in conventional concrete.
+Glass fibre powder distributes tensile stresses more evenly throughout the concrete matrix, reducing localized stress concentrations.
+This improvement is due to the fibres' high tensile strength and strong bonding with the cementitious material.
 The resulting composite material exhibits better ductility and toughness, making it more resistant to dynamic loads and environmental stresses, improving structural longevity.